object-oriented-python/object-oriented-programming/doc/source/2_objects.rst

        A method which has special meaning in the Python language.
 Special method names are used to define operations on a :term:`class` such as arithmetic operators, indexing, or the class :term:`constructor`.
-See :doc:`the Python documentation
+See :ref:`the Python documentation
        <specialnames>` for a technical description.
 Special methods
        are sometimes informally called "magic methods".